 The surface on which the Tamböa rests during playing also influences the resonance.
 Again, through experimenting you will notice this yourself.
-In general, the best sound can be obtained by placing the instrument upon its storage box, which then acts as a resonator.
 You can also place the instrument on your lap.

 In order to obtain the best sound from the tamböa, strike the keys in the middle, where they will vibrate to the maximum.
 Striking very hard is not recommended, not only for the welfare of the instrument but also because the sound produced will not be as good.
 We suggest you begin by positioning the mallets about ten centimetres above the keys.